 SPCH-PERF-357 Oral Interpretation of Shakespeare, 3 cr.
-Selected comedies, tragedies and histories, tracing the development of the dramatist; emphasis on special performance techniques to illuminate a thorough study of the plays.
-Prereq.: SPCH-PERF-255.
+Selected comedies, tragedies and histories, tracing the development of the dramatist; emphasis on special performance techniques to illuminate a thorough study of the

 SPCH-PERF-359 Ensemble Interpretation, 3 cr.
 Theory and practice of oral interpretation by groups including choric readings, reader's theatre, and chamber theatre.
 Prereq.: SPCH-PERF-255.